readium/webpub-manifest/profiles/divina.md

 ### 4.1.
 Fixed layout

-By default, each publication that conforms to the Divina profile is handled like a fixed layout publications, which means that:
+By default, each publication that conforms to the Divina profile is handled like a fixed layout publication, which means that:

 - the publication is paginated by default, where each page is an image from the `readingOrder`
 - images are usually displayed with both dimensions fully contained in the viewport by default